SerhiiQAA/MyFreeSnakeGame/README.md

 ## 🚀 Get the Game

-Download the latest version of "My Awesome Snake Game" from our [GitHub Releases page](https://github.com/SerhiiQAA/MyFreeSnakeGame/releases).
+Download the latest version of "MyFreeSnakeGame" from our [GitHub Releases page](https://github.com/SerhiiQAA/MyFreeSnakeGame/releases).

 ---